walkabillylab/activityCounts/README.md

 ### Import the accelerometer data

-Note that your dataset should contain three columns.
-The first column is the raw accelerometer data in the x-direction and the second and the third columns are raw accelerometer data in y and z-directions, respectively.
-There is sample dataset available with this package which you can check to make sure your data format is correct.
+Note that your dataset should contain at least three columns.
+Typically the first column is the raw accelerometer data in the x-direction and the second and the third columns are raw accelerometer data in y and z-directions, respectively.
+There is sample dataset available with this package, which you can check the sample data format.
 To see the sample dataset run:

 ``` r
 library(activityCounts)